 Meanwhile, restaurants have sprung up to cater to tourists.
-For wine lovers who prefer a
+For wine lovers who prefer a walkable experience, wineries from the Walla Walla Valley have opened tasting rooms downtown - addressing the obvious issue posed by driving to farflung wineries.

 "You can spend all day and never have to drive a car," Bowton says.